Lorraine Jean Hopping • Hopping Fun Creations

 Advantageous Advertising (use vocabulary skills to create powerful product names)

-This book has recently gone out of print but is available in used editions.
+This book is out of print after a very successful run but is available in used editions.
+I'm working on issuing the best games in digital and boxed set editions.

 Do Kids Like Shakespeare?
 Yes, They Do!